 Don't be afraid of fizz, pour your ginger beer into the mix with some flair.
 The carbonation of the Moscow Mule cocktail will be uplifted by the copper mug, increasing the energetic aroma of your drink.

 Stir Up, Sip Up.
-Our Favorite Moscow Mule Ingredients
+Our Favorite Moscow Mule Recipe

 A Moscow Mule can achieve greatness regardless of ingredient choice.